What to expect for a dietitian visit

 Who is the dietitian at my location?

-Melanie Wilder, RDN, CSOWM, LD works at Legacy Medical Village and sees patients virtually.
+Melanie Wilder, RDN, CSOWM, LD works at West Plano Medical Village and sees patients virtually.
 She works with her patients to adopt an individualized, balanced and realistic approach to eating, regular physical activity and improved life management.

 Do you want health tips and visit guides straight to your inbox?
 Sign up below for our health newsletter!